samosad/action-linear-release-issue/README.md

 - It will try to find related Linear issues in the release body and link them to the created Linear issue.
 - It will attach a GitHub release link to the created Linear issue.
 - For the best results, use [Linear issue templates](https://linear.app/docs/issue-templates).
 You can set the issue assignee, status, labels, etc., via the template.
+- Optionally, it can add a specified label to a Linear issue as a part of a label group.
+By default, label group name is "tag".

 ## Prerequisites